mendix/docs/content/howto/mobile/local-notif-schedule-cancel.md

 3. Tap your **Cancel a specific notification** button.
 4. Minimize your app.

 You will not see a notification at the end of the minute, proving your cancel action a success!
+Congratulations on completing this series and mastering the power of local notifications.

 ## 5 Read More